STAIN12/NexGen/README.md

 • Once the installation is complete, you will have your mini-game engine installed on your machine.
 • Setting Up the Development Environment:

-• Setting up the development environment for your mini-game engine involves configuring your development tools and workspace.
+• Setting up the development environment for the mini-game engine involves configuring your development tools and workspace.
 Here's how to get started:

 Install Development Tools: